Just-likely intersections on Hilbert modular surfaces: Introduction

 \subsection{Acknowledgements}

-We're very grateful to Jordan Ellenberg, Eyal Goren, Ruofan Jiang, Yunqing Tang, Yifan Wei and Tonghai Yang for useful discussions.
+We're very grateful to Jordan Ellenberg, Eyal Goren, Ruofan Jiang, Yunqing Tang, Salim Tayou, Yifan Wei and Tonghai Yang for useful discussions.
 We are also grateful to the AIM workshop on Arithmetic Intersection Theory on Shimura Varieties, in particular Shou-Wu Zhang's group, where the broader framework extending Theorem \ref{intromain} was discussed and formalized.
+We thank the referees for their careful readings and helpful suggestions.

 Q.H. is partially supported by a graduate school grant of UW-Madison.
 A.N.S. is partially supported by the NSF grant DMS-2100436.